 For homeowners who have businesses based at home, getting business insurance is vital.
-Home insurance doesn’t cover business operations, assets, and equipment, even when you operate at home.
+Homeowners insurances don’t cover business operations, assets, and equipment, even when you operate at home.
 You also need to inform your insurance provider if you do the business operations at home as it may nullify your home insurance.
 The type of business insurance you need to get depends on the nature and operation your business has.
 Here’s the list of business insurance you can buy for your home-based business.

 Is this home your permanent residence or vacation home only?
 Do you often travel for long vacations or business?
 Take these things into consideration as insurance companies have terms and conditions regarding home occupancy.
 Most insurance companies do not cover unoccupied homes for more than 30 days.
-If you often leave your home for a longer time, you can add unoccupied and vacant home insurance as an endorsement.
+If you often leave your home for a longer time, you can add unoccupied and vacant home insurances as endorsements.
 This will ensure continuous coverage for your home, even when you’re away.

 Determine your coverage limits

 Insurance companies typically offer three valuation costs for your home and personal belongings.
-Assess your home and family needs in choosing the right coverage limits.
+In addition, assess your home and family needs in choosing the right coverage limits.
 Policyholders can choose from the following coverage limits:

 Actual cash value